- 1. Not having enough listings

 2. Lead cost is high as compared to the conversion ratio

-With high lead costs and lower conversion rates, it becomes impossible to keep up with such a high cost per lead.
+With high lead costs and lower conversion rates, keeping up with such a high cost per lead becomes impossible.

-To convert more leads into customers, your business needs a streamlined sales process.
-Once you capture the lead, segment them on their preferences, interest, location, and behavioral patterns; this data will give you a gist on how likely the leads will get converted – gradually improving your lead conversion ratio.
+This data will give you a gist of how likely the leads will get converted – gradually improving your lead conversion ratio.

 3. Not having an established sales process

-From listing a house to closing the sale, real estate sales process consists of many stages.
-To have a clear view of your sales process, every realtor needs to establish a solid sales process that they must follow in order to keep it organized.
+To have a clear view of your sales process, every realtor needs to establish a solid sales process that they must follow to keep it organized.

 4. Not knowing where the deal is in the sales process

 A sales pipeline gives you a visual representation of where your prospects are in your sales cycle.
-By identifying where the leads are in the pipeline you can take the necessary step to motivate the prospect to close the deals.
+By identifying the leads in the pipeline, you can take the necessary step to motivate the prospect to close the deals.

 6. Failing to leverage on referrals

-Real estate business mainly runs on referrals; 25% of agents generate more than 50% of their revenue through only referrals!
+Real estate markets mainly run on referrals; 25% of agents generate more than 50% of their revenue through only referrals!
 Shocking, right?
-When a realtor doesn’t have clients backing his work and referring to others, it becomes difficult to get more leads.

-Solution: Whenever a person closes a deal, the sales process doesn’t just end there.
-Even after you’ve sold something, it’s vital to stay connected with clients and nurture them.
-By building a strong relationship with your customers, you’re more likely to get referred to others.
+Building a strong relationship with your customers makes you more likely to get referred to others.
 So, nurture your clients by sending personalized messages, providing a solution, and consulting when required.